Sunday, October 25, 2020

 I was finally in the Middle Himalayas.
 A dream turned into a reality.

 India has a prominent place in my heart.
-I have learned much about the places and met soulful and endearing people like the Gaddi of the Naddi Village.
+I have learned much about these places and met soulful and endearing people like the Gaddi of the Naddi Village.
 When the Kingdom of heaven is on earth, it would have been there in the Dhauladhar, and I've met God there and live forever here in my heart.

 ©️ 2020 Del Cusay